-I want to share with you ten practical ideas to stimulate our times in prayer.
-If we are honest, most admit that a consistent life of prayer can be a struggle to sustain.
+I want to share with you ten practical ideas to stimulate your time in prayer.
+If we are honest, most of us would admit that a consistent life of prayer can be a struggle to sustain.
 But it need not be that way since prayer is truly a vital aspect of our walk of faith.

 Meditate on the greatness of God

 I am convinced that all our life decisions are bound to our understanding of God and His word.
 That is, if we have a proper view of the Savior and His sufficient word, it will properly motivate us in every life choice.
 This is particularly true when it comes to prayer.
 An expansive view of God gained by meditation on His word should motivate the believer to spend more time with Him.
 We must be like David, whose spiritual priority was to “behold the beauty of God” and gain strength for life's challenges (Ps 27:4).

 Increase your knowledge of prayer

 Read books and listen to sermons on prayer.
 Let your time of focused study equip you to pray more effectively.
 Whether it is through a classic like Henry’s The Method of Prayer or a modern treatment like Henderson’s Transforming Prayer, devote yourself to increasing your knowledge, and pray that that knowledge will transform into commitment.